WHAT WOULD IT FEEL LIKE TO BE FREE?

-When I first started on my path, it was all I did.
+When I first started on my path, healing work was all I did.
 I committed entirely to being happy and I got deep results from this commitment.
-I have had clients that have done the same, who have also gotten extreme results.
-I have also had clients that made the bare minimum fit into their lives and have achieved great results.
+Some of our students have done the same and have also gotten extreme results.
+Others have made the bare minimum fit into their lives and have achieved great results.
 Like anything else, what you put into this you will get out of it.
 But there is no doubt in my mind even the barest of the minimums will be a game changer for you.

 Q. What is the refund policy?

 Answer.
-All requests for refunds or transfers to the next Hip Sobriety School (if there is one scheduled) must be made by contacting email@example.com WITHIN THE FIRST 10 DAYS after the program has started (by midnight on January 22nd, 2017).
-Full refunds or transfers to subsequent coaching groups will only be granted within the first 10 days.
+Because there is limited space we do require a non-refundable $100 deposit.
+All requests for refunds or transfers for the remainder of the cost of Hip Sobriety School must be made by contacting firstname.lastname@example.org WITHIN THE FIRST 3 DAYS after the program has started (by midnight on March 3rd, 2019).
+Full refunds or transfers to subsequent coaching groups will only be granted within the first 3 days.
 Because the space to the course is limited, there are no exceptions on this policy.

 Q. How does this work with therapy/counseling?

 Answer.
 Supplement and complement, not alternative to.
 I am not a therapist, and your therapist is not a coach.
 I HIGHLY recommend that everyone seek out therapy, and part of the course will be dedicated to helping you find a good therapist.